-The conditions in which people are born, study, work and grow old have a huge impact on public health.
-Many local governments are currently exploring how they make use of new opportunities to improve health through the multiple levers available in local administration that shape these influences on health.
+The conditions in which people are born, study, work and grow old have a huge impact on public health which is now a statutory responsibility for Councils.
+Many local authorities are currently exploring how they make use of new opportunities to improve health through the multiple levers available in local government that shape these influences on health.
 The design of new communities can contribute to positive health outcomes through green spaces, housing, transport and public realm.
-Improving health and wellbeing is a requirement of many global Planning Policy Frameworks, good design is key to achieving this.
+Improving health and wellbeing is a requirement of the National Planning Policy Framework, good design is key to achieving this.

-Transport accounts for around a quarter of greenhouse gas emissions and affects air quality at the roadside.
+Transport accounts for around a quarter of UK greenhouse gas emissions and affects air quality at the roadside.
 The impacts of climate change are happening now.
 We are seeing an increase in extreme weather events, with knock-on effects on economies and societies.
 It is now inevitable that the earth will continue to warm, due to inertia in the climate system, and temperatures are very likely to increase by at least 2°C by the end of the century.